-The Ocean Sailing Association of Southern Africa (OSASA) was formed by a group of seasoned ocean cruising yachtsmen specifically to represent the interests of recreational cruisers sailing around the oceans of Southern Africa and in its coastal waters.
+The Ocean Sailing Association of Southern Africa (OSASA) was formed by a group of seasoned ocean cruising yachtsmen during the severe restrictions imposed worldwide during the covid-19 pandemic in 2020. specifically to represent the interests of recreational cruisers sailing around the oceans of Southern Africa and in its coastal waters.

-By creating an online portal at www.osasa.org.za, OSASA has been instrumental in facilitating the pre-arrival notification documentary requirements that the government imposed for such entry.
-During these negotiations OSASA established a strong relationship with the South African Government and this is being maintained on an ongoing basis.
+The South African Department of Transport (DoT) introduced a requirement for Pre-Arrival Notification from ALL vessels both local and foreign coming in from international waters, which is now mandatory.
+By creating an online portal at www.osasa.org.za, OSASA became instrumental in facilitating the documentary requirements for DoT.
+This strong relationship with the South African Government and this is being maintained on an ongoing basis.

-Manage the online portal, initially for entry registration, but later for berth booking and other add-ons.
+Manage the online portal, initially for entry registration.

 Manage pre-arrival notification documentation for incoming small vessels with the South African Department of Transport.

 Encourage local cruising in small vessels along the Southern African coast and further afield.

 Encourage foreign small vessels to visit South Africa and to cruise in its waters

 Encourage and motivate development of better facilities for coastal cruisers

 Popularise Southern Africa (Indian and Atlantic Ocean shores) as a cruising destination of choice, especially with the myriad of choices for land travel combined with cruising.